sudhirgc/LLM_RAG/README.md

 # LLM_RAG
 This Repository contains code demonstrating use of RAG with VectorDBs, LLMs, Tools.
 There are 2 main functionalities implemented here.
 A chatbot which tax answers question based on publication 17.
 Another is a chatbot which suggests buy/sell for a given stock based on Technical Analysis.
+The code in this repository need to run in a venv or conda environment for which requirements.txt is provided.
+Create a venv or conda environment with python==3.12.
+Latest versions of python are creating numpy issues and breaking the envoironment.
+For best results create and environment and get the torch install commands from pytorch website.